jtoilliez/slr/README.md

-# Python Sea Level Rise (pysealevel)
+# Python Sea Level Rise (sealevelrise)
-`pysealevel` is simple Python package designed to aggregate, load, and display sea level rise projectsion from multiple sources.
+`sealevelrise` is simple Python package designed to aggregate, load, and display sea level rise projectsion from multiple sources.

 ## What SLR Does
-`pysealevel` provides convenient classes and methods to perform routine tasks most commmonly encountered by practicioners in the civil industry:
+`sealevelrise` provides convenient classes and methods to perform routine tasks most commmonly encountered by practicioners in the civil industry:

 * Load sea-level rise projections for a specific location using builtin scenarios or from